 Why Would the Weather Forecast Measure Temperature in The Shade?

-Temperature in the Shade vs. Temperature in the Sunlight
+The temperature in the Shade vs. Temperature in the Sunlight

 In the shade, you may feel 10-15 degrees cooler, but the temperature is the exact same as the temperature in full sunlight.
 Shade only feels cooler because you are avoiding solar radiation.
 In reality, the temperature in the sun is the same as the temperature in the shade.
 That being said, solar radiation can make a huge difference in how you might feel about the temperature.
 When in the shade, your skin is not being “heated” by the sun’s rays, so your skin and your body feel a more comfortable temperature.
-When your outside and not under shade of some kind, solar radiation warm the skin and makes your body’s natural ways of cooling down less effective at cooling you down.
+When you are outside and not under shade of some kind, solar radiation warm the skin and makes your body’s natural ways of cooling down less effective at cooling you down.

 The Benefits of a Shaded Patio